Merina-tanjin/Capstone_project/README.md

    python manage.py runserver
    ```
 9. Access the application at the local server http://localhost:8000
+10. To test the site you can use the below information or create a new one.
+    Username: Merina
+    Password: Shithi-49
 # Dependencies:
 - Python 3.11.4
 - Django==5.0.2